-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Arlington Heights Memorial Library, a component unit of the Library of Arlington Heights, Illinois' basic financial statements.
-The individual fund budgetary comparison schedules, other supplementary information are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Arlington Heights Memorial Library, Illinois' basic financial statements.
+The individual fund budgetary comparison schedules are presented for purposes of additional analysis and are not a required part of the financial statements.

-The individual fund budgetary comparison schedules and other supplementary information are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The individual fund budgetary comparison schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the individual fund budgetary comparison schedules and other supplementary information are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the individual fund budgetary comparison schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.